polmoneys/tmk/README.md

 ## TLDR

 Interfaces are made of a wild combination of materials.
-To my knowledge (tmk) I'd suggest
+To my knowledge (tmk) this is how should do it.

 ### View, Grid